A typical mistake people often make after their break-up is to start dating too soon.

 It felt nice at first.
-I was hearing compliments like, “you have such a beautiful smile” or “how am I so lucky to have met you”.
+I heard compliments like, “you have such a beautiful smile” or “how am I so lucky to have met you.”

-Unfortunately, I learned the hard way that there are some despicable men out there.
+Unfortunately, I learned the hard way that there are some mean men out there.

 Some men are preying on the vulnerable women.
 They are waiting, like sharks, to attack fish who may still be injured or sick.
 They manipulate and lie and cheat their way into the hearts of the women, only to cause more pain in the end.